John Gardner (minister): History

 The Presbyterian Church in Adelaide, whose pastor from 1839 was Dr. Ralph Drummond, started with a meeting house on Angas Street then a building in Gouger Street, close to Victoria Square.
 This church, as elsewhere, was affected by the "Disruption of 1843", when Rev. Dr. Thomas Chalmers founded the Free Church of Scotland.
 Many members, notably Thomas Elder and his brother Capt.
 William Elder, decided to establish their own church on Chalmers' "non-intrusionist" principles, and in 1849 asked the Colonial Committee of the Free Church of Scotland to find them a suitable minister.

 The position was offered to Gardner, who accepted, and with his wife, three children and a servant sailed to Adelaide aboard the Condor, arriving in March 1850.
 He took advantage of the ship's stopover at Port Melbourne to preach in the John Knox Church, Swanston Street.

-His first three services were held in the Pulteney Street schoolroom (later Pulteney Grammar School), followed by a room at the rear of the Freemasons' Tavern, then with the swelling of his congregation rented J. B. Neales' Exchange Room in King William Street.
+His first three services were held in the Pulteney Street schoolroom (later Pulteney Grammar School), followed by a room at the rear of the Freemasons' Tavern, then with the swelling of his congregation rented John Neales' Exchange Room in King William Street.

 Shortly after his arrival, Gardner initiated the purchase from (later Sir) John Morphett of the prominent site on the corner of North Terrace and Pulteney Street, appointed English & Brown as architects and builders, laid the foundation stone for what was to become Chalmers' Church on 3 September 1850 and held the first service there on 6 July 1851.

 Sharing the pulpit was Rev. John Anderson, whom Gardner had persuaded the Strathalbyn Presbyterians to call from Scotland.